haskellfoundation/haskellfoundation.github.io/podcast/32/transcript.markdown

-*AL (0:00:15)*: This is the Haskell Interlude.
+*Andres Löh (0:00:15)*: This is the Haskell Interlude.
 I’m Andres Löh.
 My co-host today is Matthías Páll Gissurarson.

-*MPG (0:00:21)*: Hi.
+*Matthías Páll Gissurarson (0:00:21)*: Hi.

 *AL (0:00:22)*: Today’s guest is Ranjit Jhala.
 We will discuss how Ranjit developed Liquid Haskell as a litmus test, because if Haskell programmers won’t use Liquid Types, no one will.
 We’ll also hear how writing Haskell is a joy and how you should never underestimate your students.

 Our guest today is Ranjit.
 Welcome, Ranjit.

-*RJ (0:00:43)*: Hi.
+*Ranjit Jhala (0:00:43)*: Hi.
 Hi, Andres.
 Hi, Matti.
 Very glad to be on this podcast.

 *AL (0:00:49)*: Our first question usually is, how did you get into Haskell?
 I guess that for you is a long story.